GunSik2/cloud-env-build/manual-openstack.md

 # service memcached restart
 ```

-## 3. Identity Service on Controller
+## 3. Identity Service on Controller node
 ### Overview
 The Identity service contains these components:
 - Server : A centralized server provides authentication and authorization services using a RESTful interface